apache/mxnet/docs/tutorials/gluon/learning_rate_schedules.md

 ### Polynomial Schedule

 Stepwise schedules and the discontinuities they introduce may sometimes lead to instability in the optimization, so in some cases smoother schedules are preferred. `PolyScheduler` gives a smooth decay using a polynomial function and reaches a learning rate of 0 after `max_update` iterations.
-In the example below, we have a quadratic function (`pwr=2`) that falls from 1 to 0 over 1000 iterations.
-After this the learning rate stays at 0 so nothing will be learnt from `max_update` iterations onwards.
+In the example below, we have a quadratic function (`pwr=2`) that falls from 0.998 at iteration 1 to 0 at iteration 1000.
+After this the learning rate stays at 0, so nothing will be learnt from `max_update` iterations onwards.

 ```python